WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.0.17 (10-14-2019) =
+- New: You can filter your library according to the filling of your alternative texts
+- Improved: Possibility to know the traffic gain you should get after optimization
+- Improved: Help to choose your image credit needs

 = 1.0.16 (10-14-2019) =
 - Improved : Adding features for developers